4-Day Weather Forecast For Delmar - News Break

 4-Day Weather Forecast For Delmar

-Here’s the forecast for the next four days in Delmar: Wednesday, May 26: Partly sunny then slight chance showers and thunderstorms in the day; while chance showers and thunderstorms during night; Thursday, May 27: Sunny in the day; while partly cloudy during night; Friday, May 28: Rain showers likely in the day; while light rain during night; Saturday, May 29: Light rain likely then chance rain showers in the day; while chance rain showers during night;mp.newsbreakapp.com
+Here’s the forecast for the next four days in Delmar: Wednesday, May 26: Patchy fog then slight chance showers and thunderstorms in the day; while chance showers and thunderstorms during night; Thursday, May 27: Mostly sunny in the day; while mostly clear during night; Friday, May 28: Light rain likely in the day; while light rain during night; Saturday, May 29: Light rain likely then rain showers likely in the day; while chance rain showers during night;mp.newsbreakapp.com